 The app makes it easy to funnel customer survey results to the product team — such as quarterly surveys or churn reports managed by customer success, or loss analysis compiled by marketing or sales.
 These often provide invaluable feedback on pain points, product gaps, and dealbreakers that contribute to customer churn.

 Typeform can also be used to provide structure to feature requests submitted by colleagues.
 Product teams can set up forms to intake these requests, requiring colleages to provide additional context such as underlying need, the importance of the request, and additional information on the type of customer making the request.

-Tray.io is introducing a productboard connector to incorporate in powerful workflows
+Tray.io is introducing a Productboard connector to enable powerful workflows

 The Tray Platform has hundreds of pre-built connectors, many of which help users consolidate and take action on valuable product insights and feedback from colleagues and customers.
 That includes Salesforce, Salesforce Service Cloud, Hubspot, Gong.io, Airtable, Drift, Freshsales, G2 Crowd, Gainsight, Twitter, and Google Sheets.

-Frame.ai is unveiling a new productboard integration to capture auto-categorized user insights
+Frame.ai is unveiling a Productboard integration to capture auto-categorized user insights

 Frame AI helps CX leaders operationalize Voice of the Customer programs by collating customer conversations across many sources and automatically analyzing them with artificial intelligence.

 One common Frame AI use case is to help CX teams surface common requests and pain points with product teams.
 With the Frame-Productboard integration, tickets and conversations with a designated tag applied can automatically be sent into Productboard — tags, content, and embedded graphics included.
 It's also possible to push Frame visualizations representing recent trends relevant to the product team into Productboard.